NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-The four ski areas that make up Aspen Snowmass fell in the reader rankings this year, but they are still, undoubtedly, four of the most amazing places skiers can visit in the USA.
-Sure, the glamorous town of Aspen and its surrounds will always rank high in Après (No. 2) and Nightlife (No. 2), but no matter what you’ve heard about the afternoon seating at Cloud 9 on Highlands or the intimate concerts that stretch into the night at the Belly Up, there is no denying that the quality of skiing is really what puts Aspen Snowmass at another level.
+The four ski areas that make up Aspen Snowmass are, undoubtedly, four of the most amazing places skiers can visit in the USA.
+Sure, the glamorous town of Aspen and its surrounds will always rank high in après and nightlife, but no matter what you’ve heard about the afternoon seating at Cloud 9 on Highlands or the intimate concerts that stretch into the night at the Belly Up, there is no denying that the quality of skiing is really what puts Aspen Snowmass at another level.
 From the steep, continuous fall-line skiing of Highland Bowl to the kid-friendly, first-timer slopes of Buttermilk’s Panda Peak, there truly is something for everyone.
 Advanced and intermediate skiers looking for something off the beaten path will be happy to lap the quiet glades on Buttermilk’s Tiehack area, or take a short hike up to Snowmass’ Long Shot to an incredibly long blue run chock full of powdery nooks and crannies.

 Where to Stay in Aspen